Geoffrey D. Stephenson

 Air Commodore Geoffrey Dalton Stephenson, CBE (19 January 1910 – 8 November 1954) was a senior Royal Air Force officer.
 He served as Commandant of the Central Flying School and Central Fighter Establishment, and Aide-de-Camp to the monarch.

-Commanding a squadron during the Dunkirk evacuation in May 1940, Stephenson was shot down, crash-landed his Spitfire on the beach and was taken prisoner.
-Stephenson was killed in an air crash on 8 November 1954 while on a tour of the United States.
+Commanding a squadron during the Dunkirk evacuation May 26, 1940, Stephenson was shot down, crash-landed his Spitfire on the beach and ten days later, surrendered to the Germans.
+The German pilot who shot him down was Erich Rudorffer.
+Stephenson was Rudorffer's fifth aerial victory.
+Rudorffer went on the achieve 222 aerial victories and survived the war, dying at the age of 98 in 2016.
+Stephenson was killed in an air crash on 8 November 1954 while on a RAF tour of the United States.

 Background

-The 44-year-old pilot had flown several thousand hours in fighter aircraft, both conventional and jet, during his 20-year RAF career.
+The 44-year-old pilot had flown several thousand hours in fighter aircraft, both piston and jet powered, during his 20-year RAF career.
 He had piloted virtually every type of British jet fighter including Meteors, Venoms, Hunters and Swifts, as well as USAF F-86s.
 He was considered one of the most experienced and capable fighter pilots in the RAF.
-Commodore Stephenson was married and father of three children.
+Air Commodore Stephenson was married to Anne Jean Maureen Booth (Maureen), the daughter of Sir Paul and Lady Booth and father of three children: Anna, Victoria and Veryan.
+Stephenson was best friends with the famous RAF ace, Douglas Bader, who was best man for Geoffrey and Maureen's wedding.

 Before the Second World War, Stephenson had been a member of the Royal Air Force aerobatic team.
-As squadron leader of 19 Squadron based at RAF Duxford, he was shot down on Sunday, 26 May 1940, in Spitfire Ia, N3200, coded 'QV', while covering the evacuation of the Dunkirk beaches during Operation Dynamo, crash-landing his fighter on the sands at the shoreline.
-According to the Imperial War Museum, Stephenson was captured on the beach in France shortly after crashing.
+As officer commanding 19 Squadron, based at RAF Duxford, he was shot down on Sunday, 26 May 1940.
+He had been flying Spitfire Ia, N3200, coded 'QV', while covering the British evacuation of the Dunkirk beaches, as part of Operation Dynamo.
+He belly-landed his fighter on the beach sands at the tideline at Sangatte, several miles southwest of Dunkirk.
+Uninjured, Stephenson was at large for more than a week, before he finally surrendered to the Germans.

-Multiple escape attempts led to his transfer to Oflag IV-C at Colditz Castle where he would participate in the creation of the never-flown Colditz Cock glider.
-Following the war, Stephenson served as the personal pilot for King George VI.
+After residing at several different POW camps, he was transferred to Oflag IV-C at Colditz Castle for several years, where he would participate in the creation of the never-flown Colditz Cock glider.
+Following the war, Stephenson served as the personal pilot to King George VI and Queen Elizabeth II.